The Field Robot Becomes the Farm Manager

 Farming has always been intelligent work: weather reading, soil memory, repair skill, animal judgment, market timing, seed choice, pest knowledge, and the ability to improvise when a plan meets mud.
 Precision agriculture does not replace that intelligence.
 It translates part of it into maps, sensors, guidance lines, imagery, application rates, alerts, and machine-readable prescriptions.

 USDA's Economic Research Service documented the long build-up of this layer in its report on digital agriculture adoption from 1996 to 2019.
-The report tracks technologies such as yield monitors, yield maps, soil maps, variable-rate technology, auto-steer and guidance systems, and aerial imagery across major crops.
+The report tracks yield monitors, yield maps, soil maps, variable-rate technology, auto-steer and guidance systems, and aerial imagery across major crops.
 Today's AI field robot enters a farm already partly converted into coordinates, zones, layers, and equipment data.

 Weed Detection as Governance